 Q1 Answer Skeleton: Satire on the Conceit of Those in Power and Dramatic Irony

-The answer to Q1 is yes - the chapter is a sustained satire on the conceit of those in power, and Kalki uses dramatic irony to make every blow land.
-The full Long Answer in the PDF walks five anchors: the infant's bravado ("Let tigers beware!"), the hundred-tiger vow, the diplomatic marriage to a tiger-plentiful state, the staged hundredth tiger (the People's Park tiger from Madras, killed by a hunter, not by the Maharaja), and the wooden toy tiger from a Pratibandapuram toyshop that delivers the prophecy's punchline.
+The answer to Q1 is yes: the chapter is a sustained satire on the conceit of those in power, and Kalki uses dramatic irony to make every blow land.
+The PDF answer walks five anchors: the infant's bravado ("Let tigers beware!"), the vow, the diplomatic marriage, the staged hundredth tiger (killed by a hunter, not the Maharaja), and the wooden toy that delivers the punchline.

-Lines to quote in your exam answer: "Let tigers beware!"; "I have killed the hundredth tiger.
-My vow has been fulfilled."; "The operation was successful.
+Lines to quote: "Let tigers beware!"; "I have killed the hundredth tiger."; "The operation was successful.
 The Maharaja is dead."
-Three lines, three full marks.

 Q2 Answer Skeleton: Author's Indirect Comment on the Willfulness of Human Beings Towards Animals

 Kalki's indirect comment is unsparing.
-By framing the chapter as a satire on royal arrogance, he turns the killing of ninety-nine tigers into a moral exhibit rather than a heroic feat.
-The full Long Answer in the PDF walks the chapter's tone (the narrator's deadpan precision), the chapter's numbers (the first tiger, seventy in his own state in ten years, twenty-nine in his father-in-law's state, the staged hundredth), the diplomatic marriage as an extension of the hunt, and the wooden toy as nature's quiet revenge - "the hundredth tiger took its final revenge upon the Tiger King."
+He turns the killing of ninety-nine tigers into a moral exhibit, not a heroic feat.
+The PDF answer walks the deadpan tone, the numbers (seventy in his own state, twenty-nine in his father-in-law's), and the wooden toy as nature's revenge: "the hundredth tiger took its final revenge upon the Tiger King."

 Examiner trap to avoid: Do not praise the Maharaja's bravery.
 Read the chapter as satire; bravery is performative.
 The marker will dock for any answer that calls the hunt heroic.